grebtsew/dcDeployControl/README.md

   - "group=frontend" # For this container set group, this will override network group detection.
   - "network=frontend" # For this container set network, this will override network group detection.
   - "default=true" # For this contianer set to default, meaning this container will be included in the default group.
+  - "protocol=https" # For this container set weblink protocol.
+  - "path=index.html" # For this contaienr set weblink path.
 ```

 # Main Features